-Application of site-specific biodiversity conditions
+Application of site-specific biodiversity conditions, including koala protections

-33. For the avoidance of doubt, FCNSW must comply with all requirements of condition 21 of the approval and condition 31.3 of Protocol 31: Matters covered by the approval.
+25. For the avoidance of doubt, FCNSW must comply with all requirements of condition 21 of the approval and condition 31.3 of Protocol 31: Matters covered by the approval, including but not limited to site-specific biodiversity conditions for koalas.